Is Hoi An Worth Visiting? A Local’s Guide for 2026

 Looking at Old Town from Cam Nam Island across the Thu Bon River

-Most of Hoi An, including the Old Town, is very walkable.
-I like to park my scooter in one of the parking areas in town (for 5.000 VND) and then randomly wander around.
-There are a lot of small streets, alleys, and nooks.
+There are a lot of small streets, alleys, and nooks in Hoi An, especially in the Old Town area.
 Sometimes, I’ll research a new cafe or restaurant beforehand, then go down to Hoi An to check it out.
 I was recently checking out this quiet coffee shop in an alley in the middle of Old Town.
-You’d likely never find it unless you were looking for it, and I’m happy I did because the owner was lovely.
+You’d likely never find it unless you were looking for it, and I’m happy I did because the owner was very nice.

-On the same trip, I visited a restaurant called Lemongrass (here in Old Town).
-A bit pricey (relatively), but the lemongrass chicken was good and the staff were friendly.
+On a recent trip, I visited a restaurant called Lemongrass (here in Old Town).
+A bit pricey (relatively), but the lemongrass chicken was good, and the staff were friendly.
 Like most restaurants in Old Town, it’s in a great location for stopping in, then continuing to wander on foot.

 Juice, rice, and lemongrass chicken from Lemongrass Restaurant in Hoi An Old Town.